-- We tell practice owners to place no value whatsoever in written job references, because they are easy to forge.
-There are several clues to that fact that this reference letter is not real.
+- We tell practice owners to place no value whatsoever in written job references because they are easy to forge.
+There are several clues that this reference letter is not real.

 - The reference letter is not on letterhead.
-Even if it was, that would provide no validation; letterhead is easy to forge.
-However the fact that this letter is not on letterhead, and is signed using a “script” font from a word processor, creates strong questions about its credibility.
+Even if it were, that would provide no validation; letterhead is easy to forge.
+However, the fact that this letter is not on letterhead, and is signed using a “script” font from a word processor, creates strong questions about its credibility.

-- Google searching suggest that the consultant, Kara Stevenson, and her company, do not exist.
+- Google searching suggests that the consultant, Kara Stevenson, and her company, do not exist.

 - The phone number listed for Kara Stevenson was answered by Unique when we called.